factcast/factcast/factcast-site/documentation-docsy/content/en/UI/Setup/properties.md

 title: "Properties"
 type: docs
 weight: 200
-description: Properties you can use to configure FactCast
+description: Properties you can use to configure FactCast UI.
 ---

 ## UI